copperwater/xNetHack/doc/xnh-changelog-9.0.md

     replaced with 4 food rations.
   - Master Kaen can phase through walls and boulders, and casts summon elementals instead of summon insects.
+- One giant on the Valkyrie quest goal level may have a fire horn.

 ### Interface changes